-These along with many more questions were asked during the digital cinema special sessions held during the large cinema conferences in the last five years.
+These, along with many more questions, were asked during the digital cinema individual sessions held during the large cinema conferences in the last five years.

 The truth is:

 As solutions are starting to appear with commercial deployment as a backing, everyone continues to ask the same fundamental questions.

 The simple answer is “some large TV projector connected to a big PC with movies recorded on hard disks.”

 Let’s first step back for a global approach:

 Digital cinema is above all a concept, a complete system, covering the entire movie production chain from the acquisition with digital cameras to post-production to distribution to exhibition, all with bits and bytes instead of 35mm reels.

 The distribution and exhibition parts of the concept are highlighted in the figure above, showing production sites, distribution servers, and exhibition set-ups for various kinds of theaters.